How to Get on College Mailing Lists

 By opting in to Student Search Service, you’re allowing College Board to share some of the information you provide during a test registration or when you make a college list on BigFuture™.
 Institutions can only use this data to share information with you about their college or scholarship program.
 College Board never allows any other types of organizations to access your information, and we will never share the following:

 - Social Security number

 - Phone numbers

 How do I stop receiving mail and email from colleges?

-If you’re still in the process of deciding on the college that is best for you, we recommend you continue to participate in Student Search Service and only opt out from the specific colleges that you’re no longer interested in.
+If you’re still in the process of deciding on the college or university that is best for you, we recommend you continue to participate in Student Search Service and only opt out from the specific colleges that you’re no longer interested in.
 You can typically opt out or unsubscribe from future mailings at the bottom of the college’s email or on their website.

 Visit Student Search Service to learn more.